AviBoter/Forgotten_Game/README.md

  Original game here:
  https://www.myabandonware.com/game/castle-wolfenstein-3l

- itch.io upload our the game here: https://lba-universe.itch.io/forgotten-game
+ itch.io upload םכ our the game here: https://lba-universe.itch.io/forgotten-game

  Our Game's plot:

- You playing a witcher who search his way home in hustle area, in those days witchers were hunted. so you must fight back to survive till he get home don't let them catch you, and try dodge the ships bullets.
+ You playing a witcher who search his way home in hustle area, in those days witchers were hunted. so you must fight back to survive till you get home don't let them catch you, and try dodge the ships bullets.

  Keys: